 How Is Gingivitis Treated?

 The most crucial step in treating gingivitis is to not ignore symptoms that may seem harmless.
 These include bleeding, irritated, inflamed or sore gums.
-If you notice these symptoms, make a visit to your dentist to identify the cause and to get your teeth and gums assessed.
+If you notice these symptoms of gum diesease, make a visit to your dentist to identify the cause and to get your teeth and gums assessed.
 Your dentist may recommend an improved daily home-care regimen for your teeth, including adding an antibacterial mouthwash like LISTERINE Teeth & Gum Defence to your routine.
 If pockets of bacteria have formed around your teeth and your gums are beginning to recede, you may need your dentist or periodontist (a dentist who specializes in gums) to do a deep clean.
 The good news is that this early, mild stage of gum disease can be easily prevented.
 That said, if it goes untreated and ignored, gingivitis can develop into advanced stage gum disease (periodontitis), which is the number one cause of tooth loss in adults.

 Tips on how to prevent and treat gum disease